jwodder/kbits/src/posts/pyversion-features.rst

 ==================================================

 :Date: 2021-07-11
-:Modified: 2022-05-23
+:Modified: 2022-05-29
 :Category: Programming
 :Tags: Python, history
 :Summary:
     Notable features introduced in each major release of Python, from Python 3.0 forwards

-The following is a list of all of the notable (in my biased opinion) features introduced in each major release of Python, starting with Python 3.0.
+The following is a list of all of the notable or interesting (in my biased opinion) features introduced in each major release of Python, starting with Python 3.0.

 .. contents::